jnz/udoom/README.md

 Now the cumbersome part is that this requires a custom bootloader to initialize the QSPI hardware and then jump to the application code.

-The custom bootloader can be placed in the 64KB internal flash memory at 0x08000000.
+The custom bootloader can be placed in the (small) 64KB internal flash memory at 0x08000000.
 There is a bootloader in the directory `ST/STM32F7508-Discovery/bootloader`.
 This bootloader initializes the QSPI flash and then jumps to the application.
 Use `make` to build the bootloader.
-Then run `flash.bat` in the directory `ST/STM32F7508-Discovery/bootloader` to load the bootloader.
+Then run `flash.bat`/`flash.sh` in the directory `ST/STM32F7508-Discovery/bootloader` to load the bootloader.
 If you don't want to compile the bootloader, there is a precompiled binary in the same directory `bootloader_precompiled.hex`.
-The `flash.bat` script will also setup the `BOOT_ADD0` address for the board:
+The `flash.bat`/`flash.sh` script will also setup the `BOOT_ADD0` address for the board:

     echo === Ensuring BOOT_ADD0 is set to internal flash (0x08000000) ===
     echo Right shift target address by 14 bits (i.e. divide by 16384) STM32_Programmer_CLI.exe -c port=SWD -ob BOOT_ADD0=0x2000

-So `BOOT_ADD0` is set to 0x2000 (which means 0x08000000), which is the internal flash memory.
+So `BOOT_ADD0` is set to 0x2000 (which multiplied by 0x4000 is the target address of 0x08000000), which points to the internal flash memory.